 In other words, the bottle of cologne should be less than or equal to 3.4 oz/100 ml if packed in your carry on bag, and must not exceed 500 ml (17 fluid ounces) if packed in your checked bags.

-Can You Bring Glass Cups on a Plane?
+Can You Bring Empty Glass Bottles, Jars and Cups on a Plane?

-Again, if you want to bring glass cups on a plane in either your carry on bags or checked bags, doing so will be perfectly fine.
+Glass cups in either your carry on bags or checked bags are also fine.

 Related: Can You Bring Shooters on a Plane?